bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.12.6 - 2021/12/06 =
+* Tweak - Change the backend ON/OFF switch appearence (supports RTL)
+* Fix - Missing space between concatenated texts in picked events list
+* Fix - Bookings are cancelled if the WC gateway empties cart after failed payment (non default behaviour, compatibility fix)
+* Fix - Select2 dropdown may disappear if click is not held (always display the search box)
+* Fix - Activity tab may appear in WC product data even if the activity box was not checked
+* Dev - Support third parameter in bookacti_translate_text hook (for qTranslate-XT)

 = 1.12.5 - 2021/10/29 =
 * Fix - JS error if booking form had no submit button